Management Advancement Research Center (MARC)

 - Management in Pakistani Culture (MiPC).
 Project Code TRGP-III/954

-- Job Insecurity among Hospitality Employees amid COVID-19 Pandemic: with collaborators from Griffith University, Southport, Australia, and BZU Multan.
+- Job Insecurity among hospitality employees amid COVID-19 Pandemic: Collaborators from Griffith University, Southport, Australia, and BZU Multan.

-- Challenge-Hindrance Stressors at the workplace with collaborators from Brock University, Canada.
+- Challenge-Hindrance stressors at the workplace: Collaborators from Brock University, Canada.

-- A Meta-Analytic Review on leadership styles with collaborators from BZU, Multan.
+- A meta-analytic review on leadership styles: Collaborators from BZU, Multan.